Madeleine Albright: Youth and young adulthood in the United States

 Korbel's family emigrated from the United Kingdom on the SS America, departing Southampton on November 5, 1948, and arriving at Ellis Island in New York Harbor on November 11, 1948.
 The family initially settled in Great Neck on the North Shore of Long Island.
 Korbel applied for political asylum, arguing that as an opponent of Communism, he was under threat in Prague.
 Korbel stated "I cannot, of course, return to the Communist Czechoslovakia as I would be arrested for my faithful adherence to the ideals of democracy.
 I would be most obliged to you if you could kindly convey to his Excellency the Secretary of State that I beg of him to be granted the right to stay in the United States, the same right to be given to my wife and three children."

 With the help of Philip Moseley, a Russian language professor at Columbia University in New York City, Korbel obtained a position on the staff of the political science department at the University of Denver in Colorado.
 He became dean of the university's school of international relations, and later taught future U.S. Secretary of State Condoleezza Rice.
 The school was named the Josef Korbel School of International Studies in 2008 in his honor.

 Madeleine Korbel spent her teen years in Denver and in 1955 graduated from the Kent Denver School in Cherry Hills Village, a suburb of Denver.
 She founded the school's international relations club and was its first president.
 She attended Wellesley College, in Wellesley, Massachusetts, on a full scholarship, majoring in political science, and graduated in 1959.
-The topic of her senior thesis was Zdeněk Fierlinger, a former Czechoslovakian prime minister.
+The topic of her senior thesis was Zdeněk Fierlinger, a former Czechoslovak prime minister.
 She became a naturalized U.S. citizen in 1957, and joined the College Democrats of America.